 - What do I do if my child has too many or a very strong seizure?

-- Different type of seizures: how do they look and what they are called?
+- Different type of seizures: How do they look and what are they called?

 - Ask for a letter to show emergency department staff indicating what to do in case your child goes to the ER.